zeruhur/so1um-enhanced/so1um-enhanced-1.0.md

 ## Ask an Open Question or Get Inspired

 Sometimes a closed **Yes/No** question it won't be enough.
-To ask an open question, roll once each of the following lists (roll at least on verbs and nouns, adjectives are optional).
+To answer an open question, roll 1d6 once on each of the following tables (at least verbs and nouns, adjectives are optional).

 | Verbs |     1    |    2   |    3    |     4    |    5    |    6    |
 |:-----:|:--------:|:------:|:-------:|:--------:|:-------:|:-------:|